meChrisReed/babel-plugin-method-shaking/README.md

 ## TODO:

 **Tech Debt**

-Update the testing pattern.
+* Update the testing pattern.
 I would like to write a package script that will:

-* Prompt for the name of test(s) you would like to isolate
+* * Prompt for the name of test(s) you would like to isolate
-* Run all of the test except for the isolated ones; With logging from the source suppressed
+* * Run all of the test except for the isolated ones; With logging from the source suppressed
-* Run the isolated tests; with logging enabled
+* * Run the isolated tests; with logging enabled
+* Update `isMethod` to avoid configuration
+* Break functions out into util files

 **Features**